 \subsubsection{Specific MOEA for EMOC}

 As previously presented, Dutta et al.~\cite{dutta2012data, dutta2012simultaneous} provided a specific MOEA, the Hybrid MOGA designed for categorical data.
-Besides that, other particular approach is the VRJGGA - Variable-length Real Jumping Genes Genetic Algorithm introduced by Ripon et al.~ \cite{Ripon2006_ICPR}.
-The VRJGGA is an EMOC algorithm that extends Jumping Genes Genetic Algorithm (JGGA)~\cite{Man2004_jump} and the survival selection method of the NSGA-II.
-The JGGA considers jumping genes operations before the evolutionary operators to improve the diversity of solutions.
-The VRJGGA uses a centroid-based encoding associated with the modulo crossover~\cite{Srikanth1995} (an adapted one-point crossover, where each child is a set of completely specified subsolutions) and the polynomial mutation, to optimize the $Entropy$ and $Sep_AL$.
-In~\cite{Ripon2006_IJCNN}, they provided new features to VRJGGA, introducing two local search methods, a probabilistic cluster merging, and splitting for the clustering improvement.
+Besides that, another particular approach is the VRJGGA - Variable-length Real Jumping Genes Genetic Algorithm introduced by Ripon et al.~ \cite{Ripon2006_ICPR}.
+The VRJGGA is an EMOC algorithm that extends the Jumping Genes Genetic Algorithm (JGGA)~\cite{Man2004_jump} and applies the survival selection of the NSGA-II.
+The JGGA considers jumping gene operations before evolutionary operators to improve the diversity of solutions.
+VRJGGA uses a centroid-based encoding associated with the modulo crossover~\cite{Srikanth1995} (an adapted one-point crossover, where each child is a set of completely specified sub-solutions) and the polynomial mutation, to optimize the $Ent$ and $Sep_AL$.
+In~\cite{Ripon2006_IJCNN}, the authors provided new features to VRJGGA, introducing two local search methods, probabilistic cluster merging, and splitting for clustering improvement.
 Ripon and Siddique~\cite{Ripon2009} also applied the extended version of the JGGA to EMOC, introducing the EMCOC - Evolutionary Multi-objective Clustering for detecting overlapping clusters.
-EMCOC introduces a new chromosome representation and cluster-assignment method, in which each data point is a candidate center, and a binary encoding is applied to define whether a data point is a center or not.
+EMCOC introduces a new chromosome representation and cluster-assignment method in which each data point is a candidate center and a binary encoding is applied to define whether a data point is a center or not.